Our commitment: Implement responsible sourcing in our supply chain

-By 2015 – 40% of the volumes of 12 key commodities to be traceable (palm oil, soya, sugar, paper, coffee, cocoa, dairy, seafood, shea, vanilla, hazelnut, and meat, poultry and eggs).
+By 2015: 40% of the volumes of the 12 priority categories (palm oil, soya, sugar, pulp and paper, coffee, cocoa, dairy, fish and seafood, shea, vanilla, hazelnuts, and meat, poultry and eggs) to be traceable.

 Our Responsible Sourcing Traceability Operations

-Supply Chain Mapping is an integral requirement of Nestlé’s Responsible Sourcing Traceability Operations and is governed by the 2014 Nestlé Supplier Code.
-Starting in April 2014, Nestlé’s key suppliers are required to provide information on their supply chain back to the origin for the products they supply to Nestlé.
-The main objectives of the programme are:
+Supply Chain Mapping is an integral requirement of Nestlé’s Responsible Sourcing Traceability Operations (RST-SCM) and is governed by the Nestlé Supplier Code.

 The main objectives of the Supply Chain Mapping Programme are:

 - Develop a comprehensive picture of the extended supply chain right down to the farm level